SNodeC/snode.c/README.md

 }
 ```

-If we would have created a named server instance than a *special* *listen* method which only expects the *lambda function* as argument can be used.
+If we would have created a *named server instance* than a *special* *listen* method which only expects the *lambda* as argument can be used.
 In that case the configuration of this named instance would be done using command line arguments and/or a configuration file.

 #### Echo-Client Main Application